-The continuous 16-week public commenting period with NQF member support closed on September 5, 2018.
 Following the Committee's evaluation of the measures under consideration, NQF received one comment from one member organization pertaining to the draft report and to the measures under consideration.

-NQF received one comment on the spring 2018 Patient Experience and Function draft report.
 The comment supported the Committee's recommendations to endorse the two new measures under review as well as the Committee's identification of priority gaps in the Patient Experience and Function portfolio.
 The commenter encouraged further work in the area of patient experience and care coordination.
 The full text of this comment is available in the Comment Table.

 Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ('support' or 'do not support') for each measure submitted for endorsement consideration to inform the Committee's recommendations.
 No NQF members provided their expression of support.